redis/redis-doc/commands/acl-genpass.md

 uses a weaker system that is likely still better than picking a weak password by hand.

-By default (if /dev/urandom is availalbe) the password is strong and can be used for other uses in the context of a Redis application, for instance in order to create unique session identifiers or other kind of unguessable and not colliding IDs.
+By default (if /dev/urandom is available) the password is strong and can be used for other uses in the context of a Redis application, for instance in order to create unique session identifiers or other kind of unguessable and not colliding IDs.
 The password generation is also very cheap